Kraafter/Kraaftersite-v3/src/blog/test.md

 ## The 3rd Regeneration

-Now, originally my 3rd iteration of my website (what you are seeing right now) was suppose to be for <https://mc.kraafter.me> so that I can try out Svelte before actually applicating it, but my mind decided to just start making this for v3.
+Now, originally my 3rd iteration of my website (what you are seeing right now) was suppose to be for <https://mc.kraafter.me> (cancelled sadly) so that I can try out Svelte before actually applicating it, but my mind decided to just start making this for v3.
+Soo thats what im doing.